GergelyTuri/chronicSleepRecordings/Software/software-guide/export-video.md

 1. Download the `webm-splitter.ps1` Windows PowerShell script [here](.././scripts/webm-splitter.ps1)
 2. Open Windows PowerShell
-3. In the terminal, change the current working directory to the folder where the script was installed using the `cd` command (e.g. `cd C:\Users\Rivasda\Documents\powershell-script`)
+3. In the terminal, change the current directory to the folder where the script was installed using the `cd` command (e.g. `cd C:\Users\Rivasda\Documents\powershell-script`)
-4. Request authority to run the script by running this command : `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
+4. Request authority to run the script by running this command: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
     * A prompt for the 'Execution Policy Change' will appear.
 Enter `Y`
 5. Finally, run the script using this command: `.\webm-splitter.ps1`
 6. When prompted, paste and enter the folder path containing the '.webm' files (e.g. `C:\Users\Rivasda\Downloads\2024_04_30`)
     * Within the folder path, the script will create a subfolder for each '.webm' file.
 The output videos will be saved to the corresponding subfolder (named after the source video file)

 ![Running the Windows PowerShell webm-splitter script](https://raw.githubusercontent.com/GergelyTuri/chronicSleepRecordings/master/images/webm-splitter.jpg)